Sunbeam Tiger: Demise

 Rootes had always been insufficiently capitalised, and losses resulting from a damaging thirteen-week strike at one of its subsidiaries, British & Light Steel Pressings, coupled with the expense of launching the Hillman Imp, meant that by 1964 the company was in serious financial difficulties.
 At the same time, Chrysler was looking for ways to boost its presence in Europe, and so a deal was struck in June 1964 in which Chrysler paid £12.3 million ($34.44 million) for a large stake in Rootes, although not a controlling one.
 As part of the agreement Chrysler committed not to acquire a majority of Rootes voting shares without the approval of the UK government, which was keen not to see any further American ownership of the UK motor industry.
 In 1967 Minister of Technology Anthony Wedgewood Benn approached BMH and Leyland to see if they would buy out Chrysler and Rootes and keep the company British, but neither had the resources to do so.
 Later that year Chrysler was allowed to acquire a controlling interest in Rootes for a further investment of £20 million.

-Manufacturing a car powered by a competitor's engine was unacceptable to the new owner, but Chrysler's own 273 small-block V-8 was too large to fit under the Tiger's bonnet without major modifications.
+Manufacturing a car powered by a competitor's engine was unacceptable to the new controlling owner, but Chrysler's own 273 small-block V-8 was too large to fit under the Tiger's bonnet without major modifications.
 Compounding the problem, the company's small-block V8 engines had the distributor positioned at the rear, unlike the front-mounted distributor of the Ford V8.
 Chrysler's big-block V8 had a front-mounted distributor but was significantly larger.
-Shortly after the takeover Chrysler ordered that production of the Tiger was to end when Rootes' stock of Ford V8 engines was exhausted; Jensen assembled the last Tiger on 27 June 1967.
+Shortly after the takeover, Chrysler ordered that production of the Tiger was to end once Rootes' stock of Ford V8 engines was exhausted; Jensen assembled the last Tiger on 27 June 1967.
 Chrysler added its pentastar logo to the car's badging, and in its marketing literature de-emphasised the Ford connection, simply describing the Tiger as having "an American V-8 power train".

 Rootes' design director Roy Axe commented later that "The Alpine and Tiger were always oddballs in the [Rootes] range.
 I think they [Chrysler] didn't understand it, or have the same interest in it as the family cars – I think it was as simple as that."

 The Tiger name was resurrected in 1972 when Chrysler introduced the Avenger Tiger, a limited-edition modified Hillman Avenger intended primarily for rallying.